0x-uranus/uranus-ui/README.md

 ## Packages

-- `uranus-uikit` : React components used to build the VVS UI
+- `uranus-uikit` : React components used to build the URANUS UI
-- `uranus-eslint-config` : An ESLint config for VVS, with Typescript and Prettier support
+- `uranus-eslint-config` : An ESLint config for URANUS, with Typescript and Prettier support
-- `uranus-frontend` : Main VVS web app
+- `uranus-frontend` : Main URANUS web app
-- `uranus-info-api` : express nodejs API implementation for VVS on-chain data query
 - `uranus-prelaunch` : prelaunch landing page with count down clock
-- `uranus-profile-sdk` : Handy functions to retrieve data for VVS Profile system
 - `uranus-swap-sdk`: Handy functions to retrieve data for VVS contracts
-- `token-lists` : Main VVS token list and tools to validate it

 ## How to use